Critical Infrastructure Cyber Risks

 Legacy Systems

 The risk of a cyberattack on PLCs was demonstrated in 2017 by a PhD student at Georgia Institute of Technology.
 He developed ransomware that attacked water supply by compromising PLCs.
-1,500 were found online, and highly vulnerable to a cyberattack.
 The student was able to control the PLCs so that an abundance of chlorine was filtered into the water, making it undrinkable.
-Similarly, banks’ legacy systems are also out of date.
-Hence not having cybersecurity functions built within thereby making them an easy target.
+Similarly, banks rely on outdated legacy systems that lack built-in cybersecurity functions, making them easy targets.

 Lack of Attention to CyberSecurity